HFAnalyticsLab/Intermediate-care-open-data-clean/README.md

 ## How does it work?

 This repository includes three separate folders: Scripts, Outputs, and Technical Appendix.
-The first 3 scripts (00, 00b and 00c), load all necessary packages, create a local folder structure, and define functions which download and wrangle the required data from their online sources.
-These do not need to be run independently - when any of the analytical scripts (01-05) are run, these scripts are loaded and run as necessary.
+The first 3 scripts (00, 00b and 00c), load all necessary packages, create a local folder structure, and define functions for downloading and wrangling the required data from their online sources.
+These do not need to be run independently - when any of the analytical scripts (01-05) are run, these scripts and functions are loaded and run as necessary.

 **Scripts**